cxm12/HallAssess/README.md

 * The SR dataset can be downloaded from `https://doi.org/10.6084/m9.figshare.13264793`

 ### Model
-The pretrained imaging models in our HallAssess can be downloaded from ``
+The pretrained imaging models in our HallAssess are put into `./experiment/`